lehnberg/mixnet-and-acn-research/README.md

 # Mixnet and ACN research

-This is a collection of research on Mixnets and Anonymous Communication Networks (ACN) that is a part of a wider effort of research for a default transaction building method for [Grin](https://grin-tech.org).
+This is a collection of research material related to Mixnets and Anonymous Communication Networks (ACN) that is a part of a wider effort of research for a default transaction building method for [Grin](https://grin-tech.org).
 The list is non-exhaustive, focuses on recent advances that are relevant in the context of Grin, and doesn't include more classical work.

 🔥: Recommended in particular in our context